 It wasn’t a good time to be seen in uniform.
 Especially as part of a peaceful program with no weapons or combat training.

-One cadet took to carrying two knives after he was jumped while walking in uniform in the South Bronx and lost two of his front teeth.
+One cadet was jumped while walking in uniform in the South Bronx and lost two of his front teeth.
 Another carried an unlicensed revolver with no safety in his waistband when he rode the subway to practice.

 We were rough kids, but there was never any doubt who was in charge.

 There was no shortage of tough love and the pushup was the seniors’ tool of choice.
-They gave us lots and lots of friggin pushups.
+They gave us lots and lots of them.

-We got them for everything from talking too much (my personal favorite), to screwing up too much during drill routines, to being late.
+We got them for everything from talking too much (my personal favorite) to screwing up during drill routines to being late.
 The seniors even had a kind of sign language they employed in public settings to communicate their displeasure.

 They’d catch your eye across a crowded room and discreetly flash the count with their fingers, then look away.
 At which point the offending cadet would hit the floor and begin pumping out their assigned penance as the people around them looked on in puzzlement.

 We responded quickly and wordlessly.
 Lest we receive an additional set for “playing dumb.”